mb1986/rm-hacks/README.md

 - A brand new settings page to configure which hacks should be enabled and which should not (Menu &#8669; Settings &#8669; rM Hacks).
   By default, all the hacks are enabled, and the configuration will be preserved between restarts.
-- Lamy button double-click now triggers an undo action."
+- Lamy button double-click now triggers an undo action.

 ### Version 0.0.4